klovercloud/magento-example/README.md

 #### Step 1 - Local Setup
 - Download magento in your local machine
 - Copy the all files from app-files dir in the root directory of your magento project.
-Put your public & private keys in the auth.json file
+Put your public & private keys in the auth.json file.
+You can generate the key from https://marketplace.magento.com/customer/accessKeys/
 - Push your magento project to github / bitbucket / gitlab

 ###